andye456/RandomRooms/README.md

 ### Other files

 #### data.bin
 This is a data file of the dumped RoomMatrix, this uses the python library pickle.
+This means that any Python program can be used to render what ever they want from this RoomMatrix object.

 ## Rules
-The programming exercise for RR is to generate the rooms as efficiently as possible, so minimizing the revisits to rooms.
+The programming exercise for Random Rooms is to generate the rooms as efficiently as possible, so minimizing the revisits to rooms.
+The following methods are exp[lored to try and find the most efficient way to generate the rooms.
 #### Human input
 Get human input for the directions to travel, this is the most efficient in terms minimumising revisits, but obviously the slowest
 #### Round Robin
 For every move choose the next direction from NESW in a round-robin fashion
 #### Random